 - The Trust have a mandatory safeguarding training programme in place to ensure staff are aware of their roles and responsibilities and act appropriately and proportionately to any safeguarding concerns raised.
 The adult safeguarding team see it as a priority to support staff in clinical practice with the aim to achieve an appropriate outcome for the individual at risk.

 - The Trust works closely with partner agencies and are a key member of the Herefordshire Safeguarding Adults Board (HSAB) and associated sub groups.
 The Trust is committed to working collaboratively with other agencies, sharing information in a safe and appropriate manner.
 The Trust produces an adult safeguarding annual report which is also shared with partner agencies.

 The Trust has individuals with clear responsibilities for safeguarding adults who work closely with social care and other partner agencies.
 The Trust also has named directors responsible for adult safeguarding who have clear oversight of all safeguarding activity.

-- Executive Director and Safeguarding lead - Director of Nursing Lucy Flanagan
+- Executive Director and Safeguarding lead - chief nursing officer Lucy Flanagan

 - Non-Executive Director, Safeguarding Lead – Frank Myers